lonestar92s/React_weSell/readMe.md

 Once logged in the users can add items to the database to sell

-Authorization to create username will be with Facebook (API requirement)
+Authorization to create username will be with Facebook